I shall be telling this with a sigh,

 ideas and doctrines; a complete denial of his statement

-about a resurrection and an age of punishment and justice.
+about a resurrection and an age of justice.

 It denies his respect for physicality, personal sovereignty